Education

 SNAPSHOT OF THE EDUCATION SECTOR

 The Government of Uzbekistan has prioritized education as a cornerstone of its long-term economic development agenda, consistently allocating a substantial share of public expenditure to the sector.
-In 2024, education spending accounted for approximately 4% of GDP, underscoring its central role in fostering inclusive and sustainable growth.
-This sustained investment reflects a strategic focus on human capital as a primary engine of productivity and competitiveness.
-Significant progress has been achieved in expanding access to preschool and tertiary education, supported by large-scale investments in educational infrastructure and systemic modernization.
-Comprehensive reforms are underway to strengthen institutional capacity across all education levels, with a particular emphasis on early childhood and higher education.
-As part of its strategic targets, the government aims to achieve an 80%enrolment rate in both subsectors by 2026—demonstrating a strong commitment to improving learning outcomes and enhancing workforce readiness.
+In 2025, education spending remained at approximately 6% of GDP, underscoring its central role in fostering inclusive and sustainable growth.
+This sustained investment reflects a strategic focus on human capital as a primary engine of productivity, innovation, and competitiveness.

 Related documents